IvanMurzak/Metrics-Analyzer/README.md

 - `./Metrics-Analyzer/Processors` bunch of data processors.
 - `./Metrics-Analyzer/Program.cs` entry point into the app.

+# Q / A

+> How long did you spend working on the problem?
+What was the most challenging part for you to solve?

+Three hours for the exact problem solving.
+Rest of the time I spent to make everything pretty.
+Such as: console output, README file, create builds for different platforms.

+> How would you modify your data model to account for new risk signals that could be added to improve accuracy of determining credit risk?

+My data model is easily scalable for new parameters.
+It has two layers of models.
+The first one represents CSV format data.
+Another one represents data model that are more efficient for runtime calculation and has a bit different format.
+So to add a new fields into a model I will need to add in multiple places.
+Also, into a `DataParser.cs` that is responsible for data conversion between CSV and Runtime models.

+> Discuss your solution’s runtime complexity.

+Just because I convert CSV data to my Runtime data model that has much more efficient format for runtime performance.
+The complexity for exact data processing is `O(N)`.
+The data conversion takes another one `O(N)`, but I am not sure it should be calculated, because the conversion could be recognized as part of data reading, which one is not included in complecity calculation as I know.
+The most time consuming part of this app is `printing data to a console` in pretty tree formated way.

 ## GPT - Metrics Analyzer app icon

 ![app-icon](https://github.com/IvanMurzak/Metrics-Analyzer/assets/9135028/77dcbc3c-16be-4d3e-a450-8e8fa85d35ad)